Dennis Cholowski: College and major junior

-Major junior
+During the 2016–17 season, his first season with the St. Cloud State Huskies, Cholowski recorded one goal and 11 assists in 36 games.
+On April 5, 2017, the Detroit Red Wings signed Cholowski to a three-year, entry-level contract.
+After the season, on April 7, Cholowski was signed to an amateur tryout offer by the Grand Rapids Griffins, the Detroit Red Wings' American Hockey League (AHL) affiliate.
+He played his first professional game with the Griffins on April 15, their last regular season game, in a 5–1 victory over the Milwaukee Admirals.
+Cholowski would remain a healthy scratch for the Griffins during their playoff run.

-On September 26, 2017, Cholowski was assigned to the Prince George Cougars of the Western Hockey League.
+Before the 2017–18 season, on September 26, 2017, Cholowski was assigned to the Prince George Cougars of the WHL.
 On November 21, 2017, Cholowski was named captain of the Cougars.

-On January 10, 2018, Cholowski was traded to the Portland Winterhawks, along with Ty Taylor, in exchange for Ilijah Colina, Connor Bowie, a first-round pick in 2020, a second-round pick in 2018, a second-round pick in 2019, and a third-round pick in 2020.
-Prior to being traded, he recorded 13 goals and 26 assists in 39 games for the Cougars, ranking second in the WHL in goals by a defenceman, and sixth in points.
-He finished his first major junior campaign with 14 goals and 52 assists in 69 games between Prince George and Portland.
-He ranked among the WHL's top defencemen in points (8th), goals (T6th) and assists (8th).
+On January 10, 2018, Cholowski was traded to the Portland Winterhawks, along with Ty Taylor, in exchange for Ilijah Colina, Connor Bowie, and WHL bantam draft picks, including a first-round pick in 2020, a second-round pick in 2018, a second-round pick in 2019, and a third-round pick in 2020.
+Before being traded, he recorded 13 goals and 26 assists in 39 games for the Cougars, ranking second in the WHL in goals by a defenceman, and sixth in points.
+Cholowski finished this time with the Winterhawks with one goal and 26 assists in 32 games.
+That season, he ranked eighth in points among the WHL's top defencemen, tied for sixth in goals and eighth in assists.
+In 12 playoff games with the Winterhawks, Cholowski recorded two goals and five assists.
+On April 18, 2018, Cholowski was reassigned to the Grand Rapids Griffins.
+He played in one playoff game on April 25 against the Manitoba Moose, registering only one shot on goal.

 Professional

-On April 5, 2017, the Detroit Red Wings signed Cholowski to a three-year, entry-level contract.
-On April 7, Cholowski was signed to an amateur tryout by the Grand Rapids Griffins.
-On April 18, 2018, Cholowski was reassigned to the Grand Rapids Griffins of the American Hockey League.
-He made his professional debut for the Griffins on April 25, in a game against the Manitoba Moose, registering one shot on goal.